andresgr96/ariel-docs/doc/source/contributing_guide/index.rst

 ----------------------------
 Publishing your contribution
 ----------------------------
-If you added something to Revolve2 that you would like to share with other people, you can do so by creating a `pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_ (PR) on `GitHub <https://github.com/ci-group/revolve2/pulls>`_.
+If you added something to Ariel that you would like to share with other people, you can do so by creating a `pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_ (PR) on `GitHub <https://github.com/ci-group/Ariel/pulls>`_.
-The first time you make a contribution to a Revolve2 package your PR should add your name to the ``authors`` list in that package's ``pyproject.toml``.
+The first time you make a contribution to a Ariel package your PR should add your name to the ``authors`` list in that package's ``pyproject.toml``.
 **Only open PRs on the** ``development`` **-branch!** And make sure that only your commits are present, otherwise do a rebase.

 Note that a general heuristic is, if your addition adds a dependency of another revolve package to the existing dependencies, you might not want to structure it that way.